rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

  * XML transformations

 # Chapter 18.
 Java API for *WebSocket*
+## 18.2 Creating *WebSocket* Applications in the JavaEE Platform
+> Note: As opposed to servlets, WebSocket endpoints are instantiated multiple times. **The container creates an instance of an endpoint per connection to its deployment URI.
+Each instance is associated with one and only one connection.
+This facilitates keeping user state for each connection and makes development easier, because there is only one thread executing the code of an endpoint instance at any given time.**

+reference of an anti-pattern: https://github.com/rxue/javaee-investment/issues/2

 ## Sending and Receiving Message
 ### Sending Messages
 `RemoteEndpoint` is used to send messages